 Perversely, they undermine efforts to limit greenhouse gas emissions.
-We need a massive growth in output to meet the needs of 9-10 billion people, including the 4 billion or so in Sub-Saharan Africa by the end of the century.
+We need a massive growth in output to meet the needs of 9-10 billion people, including the 4 billion or so in Sub-Saharan Africa "Perversely, they undermine efforts to limit greenhouse gas emissions."

+by the end of the century.
 This requires the retention and expansion of nuclear power and extensive research into new emission free technology in energy, agriculture and industry.

 However, according to the greens, emission reductions should be achieved through renewable energy and lower consumption of energy and everything else.
-In tune with certain commercial interests, they falsely claim that renewable energy is not much dearer than fossil fuel-based energy and is all we need.
+In tune with certain commercial interests, they falsely claim that renewable energy is not much dearer than fossil fuelbased energy and is all we need.